Uraz Kaygılaroğlu: Career

+TV series

 Kaygılaroğlu started his career in 2008.
 After he played a role in popular youth series "Es-Es", His breakthrough came in 2011 with a role in the Show TV teen comedy drama series Pis Yedili.
 He simultaneously joined the cast of Fox's comedy series Harem, portraying the character of Feminen Ağa.
-Between 2012-2017, He presented the contests "Sıra Sende Türkiye", "Kuyruk", "Ve Kazanan", "Takip", "Tam Zamanı" and "Kamuflaj".
 In 2013, he appeared in the TRT 1 series Eski Hikâye as Ömer.